libreai/neural-painters-x/README.md

 ## More in detail:

 ### (1) Pre-train the Generator with a Non-Adversarial Loss
-Figure 1.
-Pre-train the Generator using a (non-adversarial) feature loss.The training set consists of labeled examples where the input corresponds to an action vector and the corresponding brushstroke image to the target.
+The training set consists of labeled examples where the input corresponds to an action vector and the corresponding brushstroke image to the target.
 The input action vectors go through the Generator consists of a fully-connected layer (to increase the input dimensions) and of a Deep Convolutional Neural Network connected to it.
 The output of the Generator is an image of a brushstroke.
 The loss computed between the images is the feature loss introduced in [3] (also known as perceptual loss [4]).
 The process is depicted in Figure 1.